All Products

 You can execute the CREATE PARTITION TABLE statement to create a partitioned table.
 This topic describes how to use the CREATE PARTITION TABLE statement.

-A partitioned table refers to a parent table that is partitioned into different child tables based on partition key values.
+A parent table is partitioned into different child tables based on partition key values.
 Data in the child tables is publicly available.
-Unless otherwise stated, parent tables mentioned in this topic refer to partitioned tables.
+Unless otherwise stated, parent tables mentioned in this topic refer to parent partitioned tables, and child tables mentioned in this topic refer to child partitioned tables.

 Before you can use a partitioned table, you must create child tables in advance.
 You can execute the CREATE PARTITION TABLE statement to create a partitioned table.
 You can also enable dynamic partitioning for a table to automatically create child tables.